Shoulder Dislocations & Labral Tears

 First-Time Shoulder Dislocations In Patients Over 40

-For individuals over 40 years of age that have a first-time dislocation, Dr. Goradia bases his recommendations on the patient’s activity level and work requirements.
-Barring those with hobbies or careers that involve strenuous physical activity, many patients can be treated without need for surgery.
+For individuals over 40 years of age that have a first-time shoulder dislocation, Dr. Goradia bases his recommendations on the patient’s activity level and work requirements.
+Barring those with hobbies or careers that involve strenuous physical activity, many patients can be treated without surgery.

 Regardless of age, if patients have recurrent dislocations or are apprehensive about participating in activities because of their shoulder, Dr. Goradia will discuss surgical options to repair the tear.